kestrel-org/kestrel-org.github.io/index.markdown

 nav_order: 1
 ---

+# Skulljs: A remastered version of Kestrel is available on [https://skulljs.github.io/](https://skulljs.github.io/)

+---

 # Focus on the code not the structure

 Kestrel aims to give a solid structure to create a project based on Angular for the Frontend and ESM / Express / Sequelize for the backend.